 There’s a reason why lawn care people get excited for the lawns and gardens when it rains.
 The water from your sprinklers will always be supplemental to nature!

 In general, your lawn needs about 1 inch per week of water.
 Although in mid summer, lawns need up to 1.5 inches of rain per week, but that doesn’t mean you should water your lawn every day.
 Watering your lawn every day, or even every other day, is actually doing more harm than good.
 It trains your lawn that water will always be close to the surface, which makes the root system vulnerable to the scorching summer heat.

 The best frequency to water is to focus on doing it deeply and infrequently.
 Water your lawn once per week in the spring and fall, and up to (but no more than) 2-3 times per week during the hot summer months.

-This will help to keep the roots stretching deep looking for water and encourage the grass to establish strong root systems.
+This infrequent watering will help keep the roots stretching deep looking for water and encourage the grass to establish strong root systems.
 Deep roots are the best possible heat and drought stress resistance for your lawn.

 Amount of Water

 Each time you water your lawn, make sure to get at least half an inch of water onto your lawn.
 Any less won’t have much of an impact, and will not train the roots to keep driving deep in search of water.

 How can you measure this?
 Use a rain gauge to make sure your sprinklers are optimized to output the right amount.
 Make sure to empty your rain gauges once a week, and feel free to move it around the lawn to identify trouble spots.